How long is the Wexford Cycle?

 What about punctures/repairs along the route?

-There will be two mechanical support vans along the route should you have difficulty.
+There will be a mechanical support van along the route should you have difficulty.
 However, it is advised that you have your own puncture repair kit or spare tyres with you.

 What about food & drink throughout the day?

 Refreshments will be provided at a number of rest stops along the route.
 There will be drinks, bananas, bars and more provided.
-There is also an official Lunch stop at Inch, approx. 84km into the route.
+There is also an official Lunch stop at Pearse Park, approx. 70km into the route.

 There is also a celebration BBQ on arrival at the finish at White’s Hotel.
 Be sure to sign up and pay for the BBQ when registering.